astronomer/docs/astro/kubernetesexecutor.md

 ## Manage task CPU and memory

 Astro automatically allocates resources to Pods created by the Kubernetes executor.
-Resources used by the Kubernetes executor are not defined with a [Pod template file](https://kubernetes.io/docs/concepts/workloads/pods/#pod-templates).
-Instead, you use the following DAG to define these settings:
+By default, Pods are configured to use 1 cpu and 512Mi.
+A `pod_template_file` can't be used on Astro to override the default settings.
+The following example shows how you can use `pod_override` within a Kubernetes V1pod to override these settings to meet your specific requirements:

 ```python {20}
 import pendulum